-Egalitarianism: Even though Jesus appeared to be subject to His father, he was in agreement to the Father who fulfilled the role of ‘originator’.
+Eternal functional equality (EFE): Even though Jesus appeared to be subject to His father, he was in agreement with the Father who fulfilled the role of ‘originator’.
 Jesus lays down his functional divine prerogatives as Deity in the incarnation for the purpose of becoming the perfect example to all humankind as well as for the transcendent to become palatable and immanent.

 Revealing the nature of Subordination

 I have already mentioned that the discussion surrounding functional subordination rightly requires consideration of two perspectives: 1) Eternal Functional Subordination; 2) Incarnational Subordination.
 I have clearly stated before that Biblically we can recognize different functions between Father, Son, and Holy Spirit.

 Brant Bosserman writes;